Ignatius Abdulmasih I

 Ignatius Abdulmasih I was the Patriarch of Antioch and head of the Syriac Orthodox Church from 1662 until 1686.
-(Note: Also spelt as ʿAbd al-Masīḥ or ʿAbdul Massih ("servant of Christ" in Arabic).
+(Note: Also spelt as ʿAbd al-Masīḥ, ʿAbdul Massih, or Hbed Mişoha ("servant of Christ" in Arabic).
 The patriarchate of Ignatius Abdulmasih I is alternatively placed in 1661–1686.)

 Biography

 Abdulmasih was born at al-Ruhā and became a monk at Dayr Mār Abḥāy at Gargar.
 In 1662, upon arrival of the news at Aleppo that the patriarch of Antioch had died and an election for his successor was pending, Catholic missionaries and Francois Baron, the French consul of Aleppo, secured the support of the sultan through bribes, enthroned Ignatius Andrew Akijan as patriarch on 20 August, and Andrew received official recognition in a bara'ah from Sultan Mehmed IV.

 Abdulmasih and the bishop Shukr-Allah opposed Andrew and, in the following year, Abdulmasih arrived at Aleppo with the support of the qadi of Amid, claiming the patriarchate, and presented a forged bara'ah of recognition from the sultan, with which he was able to influence both the pasha and qadi of Aleppo.
 He then occupied the Syriac Orthodox church at Aleppo and forced Andrew to take refuge with the missionaries.
 However, a new decree was issued by the sultan, dated 21 January 1664, to support Andrew and an official delegate was sent to ensure that he was recognised as patriarch throughout the empire.
 Despite this, Andrew's jurisdiction remained limited to approximately eight hundred Catholic converts and he secured only the conversion of Abdulmasih's nephew, Gregory Peter Shahbaddin, bishop of Jerusalem, from amongst the Syriac Orthodox hierarchy.

 In the aftermath of the rejection of the union with Rome at the Coonan Cross Oath in 1653, the Saint Thomas Christians of Kerala sent letters to various eastern patriarchates with requests to send a bishop to them and thus Abdulmasih dispatched Gregorios Abdal Jaleel, metropolitan of Jerusalem, to Malabar as his apostolic delegate in 1665 and he consecrated Thoma I as bishop of the Saint Thomas Christians in that year.